 In CBRN detection, the Group provides nuclear radiation detection solutions to the global homeland defence and security market.
 Kromek's compact, handheld, high-performance radiation detectors, based on advanced scintillation technology, are primarily used to protect critical infrastructure and urban environments from the threat of 'dirty bombs'.
-The Group is also developing bio-security solutions which now represents a separate division; these consist of fully automated and autonomous systems to detect a wide range of airborne pathogens.
+The Group is also developing bio-security solutions in the CBRN detection division; these consist of fully automated and autonomous systems to detect a wide range of airborne pathogens.